Entropic Thoughts

 Embrace the randomness

-I use this method to decide on things more than I would want to admit because when the people around me realise that’s what happened, they sigh and treat the decision as invalid and get re-stuck trying to decide again.
+I use this method to decide on a lot of things.
+I don’t admit it often, because when people around me realise that’s what happened, they sigh and treat the decision as invalid and get re-stuck trying to decide again.

 The reason it makes sense to embrace randomness is that however rational we are, we can never strategise down to the last detail.
 Chance and unknown factors play such a large part in determining the outcome that at some point, it’s better to stop strategising and just decide.
 Anything is better than nothing, and doing something will give us more information.
 This information is helpful for adjusting or making similar decisions in the future.